adimasmrid/adimasmrid/README.md

 - 👋 Hi, I’m @adimasmrid
 - 👀 I’m interested in data and business
 - 🌱 I’m currently learning Machine Learning and Deep Learning
-- 📫 How to reach me dimasadimas4@gmail.com
+- 📫 Reach me on dimasadimas4@gmail.com

 <!---
 adimasmrid/adimasmrid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.